sainipiyush05/SMS-Fraud/README.md

 7. Deployment: The fraud detection system can be integrated into existing SMS services or applications to provide real-time alerts for potentially fraudulent messages.

-8. Usage Instructions: Step-by-step guidance on how to run the detection model and interpret results, along with any necessary dependencies or installation instructions.

-9. Future Work: Suggestions for improving the model, such as exploring deep learning techniques or incorporating more diverse datasets.